fleetdm/fleet/articles/fleetd-authentication.md

 On macOS and Windows, once the `orbit` and `osquery` enrollment process is completes, the enroll secret is removed from the file system and stored in the Apple keychain and Windows credentials manager respectively.

 After starting osquery, `orbit` will also start the `Fleet desktop` tray application.
 Such application runs as the Desktop GUI user (it does not run as `root`/`SYSTEM`).
-Before starting `Fleet desktop`, `orbit` will set a random "Fleet desktop token" and send it to Fleetthe `orbit` authenticated communication channel. `orbit` stores such token on a file accessible to the GUI user and `Fleet desktop` will use such token to authenticate requests to Fleet.

-When the user clicks on "My device" on the tray icon menu, Fleet Desktop will open the default browser on a URL that contains the "Fleet desktop token".
+Before starting `Fleet desktop`, `orbit` will set a random "Fleet desktop token" and send it to Fleet server via the `orbit` authenticated communication channel. `orbit` stores such token on a file accessible to the GUI user and `Fleet desktop` will use the token to authenticate requests to Fleet.
+When the user clicks on "My device" on the tray icon menu, `Fleet desktop` will open the default browser on a URL that contains the "Fleet desktop token" on its URL path.
 For this very reason, the "Fleet desktop token" is rotated every hour (by `orbit`).

 Here's a diagram to summarize fleetd communication channels after enrollment (more on "tuf.fleetctl.com" below):
 ```mermaid